cloudfoundry/community/toc/rfc/rfc-draft-add-support-for-file-based-service-binding.md

 ## Problem

-The CF platform provides Service Binding Information to hosted applications via the [VCAP_SERVICES environment variable](https://docs.cloudfoundry.org/devguide/services/application-binding.html).
+The CF platform provides service binding Information to hosted applications via the [VCAP_SERVICES environment variable](https://docs.cloudfoundry.org/devguide/services/application-binding.html).
 There are following challenges with this approach:
 - The environment variable length has a hard limit of `131072` bytes per variable which is controlled by the underlying [Linux kernel](https://github.com/torvalds/linux/blob/master/include/uapi/linux/binfmts.h).
 The environment variable size is defined by `MAX_ARG_STRLEN`, which is a constant with the value `PAGE_SIZE*32` where page size is `4096` bytes.
 This means that to change the size limit for the CF platform a recompiled kernel with updated value for `MAX_ARG_STRLEN` is required.
 This limit could be an issue for applications using many services.
 If the limit is reached by an application, it will fail to stage as discussed in [this issue](https://github.com/cloudfoundry/garden-runc-release/issues/160).
-- Updates of the Service Binding Information require restage.
+- Updates of the service binding Information require restage.
 This is not optimal for an eventual support of [Binding rotation](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#binding-rotation) specification from the OSBI API spec.

 ## Proposal